 An undated stat from LinkedIn claims 12 million contractors use the platform.

 If you’re interested in learning a little about certain demographics, LinkedIn Marketing Solutions minisite features stats on certain demographics (though they seem little outdated, listing 5 million c-level execs, against the 10 million listed above).
 Here you can find out tidbits such as: Mashable is the second-most followed company by those in the c-suite, or the top influencer for IT decision maker is Michael Dell, or that the top skill possessed by small business owners is business strategy.

-The UK is the biggest market in Europe, with 27 million users, while Brazil’s 40 million LinkedIn users puts it comfortable in the lead in Latin America.
-South Africa is the most sizeable LinkedIn market in Africa, with 7 million, and Australia in Oceania, with 10 million.
+The UK is the biggest market in Europe, with 29 million users, while Brazil’s 46 million LinkedIn users puts it comfortable in the lead in Latin America.
+South Africa is the most sizeable LinkedIn market in Africa, with 8 million.
+Australia logs 10 million LinkedIn users.

-Google Trends shows that global search interest in LinkedIn has doubled since November 2010.
-Interest peaked in June 2015 – current levels are at around three quarters of this.
+Google Trends shows that global search interest in LinkedIn has been steadily declining since its October 2015 peak after nearly 10 years of strong increases.
+October 2020 levels are at around three quarters of this peak level.